 - limit the number of people in common areas;

 - disinfect more frequently;

 - provide for isolation measures for workers who appear to be developing symptoms in the workplace;

 - monitor symptoms;

 - provide for emergency transportation if need be.

 Travellers who have to use the road and ferry to travel to and from Îles-de-la-Madeleine must now fill out a form to be allowed to cross New Brunswick and Prince Edward Island.

-They must print this form and have it on hand when they travel, along with their reservation on board the CTMA ferry and all documents confirming the valid reason for their trip (proof of principal residence, secondary residence [tax account], medical paper, document provided by an employer, etc.).
+They must print this form and have it on hand when they travel, along with their reservation on board the CTMA ferry and all documents confirming the valid reason for their trip (proof of principal residence, secondary residence [tax account], medical paper, document provided by an employer, booking of tourist or family accommodation, etc.).

 If the traveller completes the form in French, it is recommended that he or she also print the English version of the form without completing it in order to facilitate verification by New Brunswick and Prince Edward Island authorities.